isalevine/file-renamer/readme.md

 There's also a WIP help menu that will be accessible via [`h` or `help`](https://github.com/isalevine/file-renamer/blob/c361c8ad9fa424dbda5554f6adb78d134261c16f/script.py#L41)!

+## Setup
+1. Clone this repo.
+1. [Update the default directory.](https://github.com/isalevine/file-renamer/blob/0e9e2783b0e967433e40820c6fbe7f7d7759c571/script.py#L7) This is where the CLI will start in your filesystem.
+I recommend setting it to a common audio sample directory.
+1. Open by running `python3 script.py` in the main directory.

 ## Use
-Open by running ```python3 script.py``` in the main directory.
+Open by running `python3 script.py` in the main directory.

-Use ```cd``` commands to navigate to the files you want to rename.
+Use `cd` commands to navigate to the files you want to rename.
 File Renamer can target individual files, or can do (currently) basic string matching to change multiple filenames in the same directory.

 **Example:**